spatialos/online-services/docs/gateway/README.md

 You should probably have some idea of [SpatialOS terminology](https://docs.improbable.io/reference/latest/shared/concepts/spatialos) before reading this document.

-Only the Gateway and directly associated components are described; other components in this repository, such as PlayFab Auth or Deployment Pool Manager, are detailed in separate documents.
+Only the Gateway and directly associated components are described; other components in this repository, such as PlayFab Auth, are detailed in separate documents.

 ## What is the Gateway?